prkukunoor/Udacity-DAND--Data-Analyst-Nanodegree/Udacity(DAND)-Data-Analyst-Nanodegree/ p8- Interview Dry-Run (Data Analyst)/Data_Analyst_Interview_Dry-Run_Review.md

 Validation and cross-validation of the model are the usual ways to fix it.

-Question 6 - If you were to start your data analyst position today, what would be your goals a year from now?
+Question 6 -If you were to start your data analyst position today, what would be your goals a year from now?

 This Job is posted on linkedin